 We wanted to follow God’s leading

 After our training we started wondering about which country we should go to.
 I had a heart for Mozambique, but I was very cautious about imposing my original dream on my wife.
 We wanted to follow God’s leading for us.
 At the time neither of us spoke Portuguese, so we thought it may be in God’s economy for us to go to somewhere that spoke French, as we had some French, or English.
-But we talked to the legendry Wycliffe linguist Ivan Lowe, a man on fire for Bible translation and who was teaching on the course at the time.
+But we talked to the legendary Wycliffe linguist Ivan Lowe, a man on fire for Bible translation and who was teaching on the course at the time.
 His memorable response was: ‘Anyone can learn French!’
 How shocking we thought – though we had already experienced his tendency to combine humour and hyperbole!
 A couple of days later someone told us Ivan had previously worked in Brazil…!
-So we considered his point that there were fewer people doing work in Portuguese speaking countries, then spent 15 months in Lisbon learning Portuguese, before going to Mozambique.
+So we considered his point that there were fewer people doing work in Portuguese-speaking countries, then spent 15 months in Lisbon learning Portuguese, before going to Mozambique.

 ‘You can’t evangelise the Koti’

 We completed a course on orientation to living in Africa in Kenya, before moving to Maputo, the capital of Mozambique.
-There we waited for the arrival of a Land Rover, which was a wonderful gift, as the 5-day drive to Angoche was over some pretty challenging roads.
+There we waited for the arrival of a Land Rover, which was a wonderful gift, as the five-day drive to Angoche was over some pretty challenging roads.
 There we started language learning as best we could and found a house with an adjacent building that became the first translation office.

-The coastal people that we were working with are the Koti, and the neighboring inland group are the Makhuwa.
+The coastal people that we were working with are the Koti, and the neighbouring inland group are the Makhuwa.
 There had been a small number of Koti people who converted, but they had to join the Makhuwa church.
-Prior to us arriving, a language survey team had visited and met with the pastor of the Makhuwa Church.
+Prior to us arriving, a language survey team had visited and met with the pastor of the Makhuwa church.
 This pastor had a heart for the Koti community, who are mostly Muslim.